 Where in the Philippines will I work?

 You’ll be based in the municipality of San Remigio, located in the north west of the island of Cebu.
-As an intern, you’ll work at a local rehabilitation centre that treats people with disabilities.
-This centre is the first of its kind in San Remigio, and was set up by a Projects Abroad intern.
-You will also have the opportunity to conduct home visits, or treat patients at nearby community centres.
+As an intern, you’ll work at a local rehabilitation center that treats people with disabilities.
+This center is the first of its kind in San Remigio, and was set up by a Projects Abroad intern.
+You will also have the opportunity to conduct home visits, or treat patients at nearby community centers.
 This is the perfect opportunity to gain occupational therapy work experience while you’re in the Philippines.

 San Remigio may be small, but it has the longest coastline of any municipality on Cebu Island.
 It also has all the modern conveniences you might need, including banks, restaurants, and grocery stores.
 There are also plenty of nearby dive spots, marine sanctuaries, and beach resorts to enjoy in your leisure time.

 A typical day at your Occupational Therapy placement in the Philippines

 After waking up in the home of your host family, you’ll enjoy a delicious breakfast to fuel you for the day.
 It’s then time to travel to work via a motorized tricycle, similar to a rickshaw.
 On your first day, a staff member will accompany you to show you the way.

 A typical day at your occupational therapy placement in the Philippines runs from 8:30am until 11am and then again from 1:30pm until 4pm, Monday to Friday.
 You can travel home for lunch, or bring a packed one with you if your host family is too far away.

 You’ll spend your time at the rehabilitation center assessing and treating patients with a range of different conditions.
 You might find yourself working with a stroke patient, helping them to improve mobility of affected limbs.
 Or you could engage in play therapy with children who have cerebral palsy, in order to develop their fine motor skills.